N1ghteyes/registrarapi/README.md

-# domain-api-php-wrapper
+# Registrar API
-PHP Class wrapper for registrar APIs to make up for the shockingly bad packages that currently exist.
+PHP Class wrapper for registrar APIs to make up for the shockingly bad packages that currently exist and unify calls to multiple services.